JAMES M. CREED

 My scores are available free on this site, and all independently-released recordings are available pay-what-you-like via my Bandcamp.
 There's a donation link on my "scores" page and I have a patreon, too, but all of my work is without a paywall; donating doesn't access any "exclusive content" but supports me in continuing to make things and keep them freely available.

-I am based in London; I grew up in England (b.
+I am based in Leeds; I grew up in Berkshire (b.
 1993) and hold both UK and USA citizenship.
-I came to composition and experimental music in my twenties after earlier years playing in bands, making music that was louder than mine tends to be now; I then studied at Goldsmiths (BMus, 2020) and the University of Leeds (MMus, 2022, Head of School Excellence Scholarship, Lord Snowden Prize), with some further private study in composition funded by the Bert Jansch Foundation.
-I am now in my first year of doctoral studies, again at the University of Leeds, funded by an internal doctoral scholarship.
+I came to composition and experimental music in my twenties after earlier years playing in bands and making music that was louder than mine tends to be now, though it's all in there somewhere.
+I later studied at Goldsmiths (BMus, 2020) and the University of Leeds (MMus, 2022, Head of School Excellence Scholarship, Lord Snowden Prize), with some further private study in composition (Amber Priestley, Laurence Crane, John Lely and Antoine Beuger) funded by the Bert Jansch Foundation.
+I am currently pursuing a practice-based PhD, again at the University of Leeds, supervised by Scott McLaughlin and Martin Iddon—these studies are funded by an internal doctoral scholarship.
+I am a PGR teaching assistant at the University of Leeds and an associate lecturer at Goldsmiths, University of London.

 My pronouns are he/him.

-For all enquiries please email me at james-m-creed@outlook.com
+For all enquiries please email me at james-m-creed(at)outlook(dot)com

 photo by Sam Walton